lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 ### [michaeljsmith/vim-indent-object](https://github.com/michaeljsmith/vim-indent-object)

-This one add a text object by the identation of your code/text.
+This one add a text object by the indentation of your code/text.
 You can delete, change, select, do any action with a block of code with some keystrokes.

 ### [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive)